Closing the Loop

 As you determine who will be following up with your customers, be sure they: 1) Are notified of their responsibilities, 2) Are fully trained on the background and importance of NPS, and 3) Are aware of any expectations in terms of follow-up timing, messaging, etc.

-Expanding to the macro: How often should you share feedback?
+How often should I share feedback?

 - Rapid follow-up and resolution with the customer